kubernetes-sigs/kustomize/proposals/22-03-value-in-the-structured-data.md

 ### Replacement the value in structured data

-I propose to add options for replacing the value in structured data to replacements function.
-My sample implementation is [here](https://github.com/kubernetes-sigs/kustomize/pull/4518).\
+I propose to extend the `fieldPath` and `fieldPaths` fields to replace the value in structured data with the replacements function.\
-This idea is add two parameter `format` and `formatPath` to [options](https://github.com/kubernetes-sigs/kustomize/blob/8668691ade05bc17b3c6f44bcd4723735033196e/api/types/replacement.go#L67-L80) in replacement [TargetSelector](https://github.com/kubernetes-sigs/kustomize/blob/8668691ade05bc17b3c6f44bcd4723735033196e/api/types/replacement.go#L52-L64).
-The `format` option is used by select to structured data format like "json" or "yaml", and The `formatPath` option is "path" to target to change values in structured data with selected format from `format` option.\
-I think these two parameters can't select a specific default value.
-Therefore kustomize return error message for the user if only one parameter was set.\
+This idea is extending how to select any field in replacement [TargetSelector](https://github.com/kubernetes-sigs/kustomize/blob/8668691ade05bc17b3c6f44bcd4723735033196e/api/types/replacement.go#L52-L64).
+If the `source.fieldPath` and `targets.fieldPaths` had extra values after a specific string literal in Yaml, Kustomize tries to parse that string as structure data and tries to drill down using that additional values.

 #### Example.